Table of contents

 Czech name: Petřín

-Soaring 327 meters above the left bank of the Vltava River at the heart of Prague’s Lesser Town, Petřín Hill is home to several notable sights.
+Soaring 327 meters above the left bank of the Vltava River at the heart of Prague’s Lesser Town, this notable landmark located at Petřín Hill, Prague 1 czechia is home to several notable sights..
 Its name comes from the Latin word petra, meaning rock.
-In days of old, workers mined the hill for stones to make buildings and walls.
+In days of old, workers

-Tram is the best way to get to Petřín Hill.
+Getting to the top of Petřín Hill is relatively easy.
+Taking the Petřín Hill tram is the best way to get to Petřín Hill.
 Take the 9, 12, 15, or 22 lines to the ÚJEZD stop.
-You can also hop on the Petřín Hill funicular that leaves from Malá Strana.
+You can also hop on the funicular on Petřín Hill, Prague that leaves from Malá Strana.

 As a natural topographical landmark, technically, Petřín Hill is always open.
 However, the various Prague sightseeing destinations peppered around the knoll maintain their own operating hours.